bwesse/video_analysis/DRESExplanation.md

 Also even tho I did the setup as shown in the Java example, VS code doesnt recognize any of the APIblablabla functions and packages used.

 ### Please do these steps and try to somehow get it done

+### additional info
+additional info can be found in the assignment sheet, but I doubt it will help.
+The given API doesnt really tell anything.